stat545ubc-2024/assignment-b2-andreawongkoo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `countmissing-tool` is to provide a simple and effective way to count missing values in all columns of a data frame, grouped by a specified variable.
+The goal of `countmissingtool` is to provide a simple and effective way to count missing values in all columns of a data frame, grouped by a specified variable.
 The `count_all_missing_by_group()` function returns a summary table with one row per group level, helping users assess